fehmi/simply.js/docs/variables.md

 ## Changing variable values in `<html>`

-!> It's totally unacceptable to change variables in template like `{data.name = "marilyn monroe"}` or `<!-- {data.name = "marilyn monroe"} -->`.
-It will cause infinite reaction/render loop.
-So, simply just don't do it.
+!> It is entirely unacceptable to change variables directly within the template, such as `{data.name = "marilyn monroe"}` or `<!-- {data.name = "marilyn monroe"} -->`.
+Doing so will cause an infinite reaction/render loop.
+Therefore, simply avoid this practice.

 ## Using variables from functions that returns values

-It can be useful when need a post processing for your data before showing them.
-Here is an example for it.
-You can write your return functions in data or methods.
-But please don't forget that the only reactive variables lives in `data` or `state`.
+This can be useful when you need to post-process your data before displaying it.
+Here is an example: you can write your return functions in `data` or `methods`.
+However, please remember that reactive variables reside only in `data` or `state`.

 <repl-component id="w3wofrexw9ssy1y" download="true"></repl-component>